jhu-cs-uima-sp22/team-L-peanuts/README.md

 -The settings page functions properly, allowing user to change name or password.

--The add page view is completed.
-Just working on connecting a created food with the database and displaying it under the foods section of profile.
-We are able to add 1 food item currently.
+-All features of the add page view is completed.
+New created posts are added to a Foods database.